 - if you are acting on behalf of a group or association of people, the nature of your membership in the group or association; and

-- your efforts, if any, to resolve issues associated with the proceeding directly with the applicant.
+- your efforts, if any, to resolve issues associated with the proceeding directly with the applicants.

-Send one copy of the request to Imperial Oil Resources Limited and one copy to the hearing coordinator.
+- Send one copy of the request to Enerplus, one copy to Robus and one copy to the hearing coordinators.
 Submissions should be PDF documents with bookmarks, page numbers (with the first page in the document being numbered page one), and optical character recognition.

-August 20, 2018 - Final date for response from the applicant on any requests to participate.
+Final date for response from the applicants on any requests to participate.